Charles Nerinckx

-Charles Nerinckx (2 October 1761, Herfelingen – 12 August 1824) was a Catholic missionary priest who migrated from Belgium to work in Kentucky.
+Charles Nerinckx (2 October 1761, Herfelingen – 12 August 1824) was a Catholic missionary priest who migrated from what is now Belgium to work in Kentucky.
 He founded fourteen churches and the Sisters of Loretto.
 Nerinckx became known as "the Apostle of Kentucky."

 Early life and education

 The son of Dr. Sebastian and Petronilla Langendries Nerinckx, Charles Nerinckx was born 2 October 1761 in Herfelingen, Flemish Brabant, the eldest of fourteen children.
 Nerinckx was educated at the University of Leuven and, upon completion of his theological training at the Major Seminary, Mechelen, was ordained a priest in 1785.

 He became vicar at the cathedral of Mechelen, where he was noted for his zeal among the working classes.
 In 1794 he obtained the pastoral charge of Everberg-Meerbeek (today part of the municipality of Kortenberg).
 When the army of the French Republic invaded Belgium in 1797, it persecuted Catholic priests in a move to decrease the power of the Church, as it had in France.
 An order for Nerinckx's arrest was issued, and the priest went into hiding for the next four years.
 He fled in disguise to the city of Dendermonde and hid in the chapel of St. Blase, where he served as chaplain to the nuns at the hospital.

 With his name listed as a fugitive from justice, returning to his parish was impossible and Nerinckx decided to emigrate to America.
 He wrote to Bishop John Carroll offering his services for the American mission.
 His letter was accompanied by a recommendation from Adelheid Amalie Gallitzin, mother of Demetrius Augustine Gallitzin, who was already serving as a missionary in the Alleghenies.
 Receiving a favorable reply, he set out; the voyage from Amsterdam to Baltimore took three months.